Last updated on November 27th, 2023 at 08:32 pm

 It starts at birth– the problem of sleep.
 In the early years, we simply don’t want to sleep, fighting naptime, then later staying up well past any reasonable hour simply because we can.
-We’re adults now, and while most of us understand the importance of sleep and would love to squeeze in a few extra minutes of shut-eye, our lives just don’t allow for much of it.
+We’re adults now, and while most of us understand the importance of sleep and would love to squeeze in a few extra minutes of shut-eye, our lives just don’t allow for it.

 The thing about sleep, though, is it’s actually a key ingredient to life itself.
 Here’s why sleep matters along with some ideas for how to get a good night’s sleep.

 Quality sleep tends to lead to less calorie intake.